AmziLS/AmziProlog/README.md

 It is also possible to load the .sln files in Visual Studio for debugging.
-  1. Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (as mentioned in the building instructions)
+  1. Make sure to adapt `bin/amzi_vars_win32.bat` and `bin/amzi_vars_win64.bat` to match the installation paths of the installed dependencies (as mentioned in the building instructions).
   2. Start Visual Studio from either `Amzi Prolog 32 Bit Environment (Source).lnk` or `Amzi Prolog 64 Bit Environment (Source).lnk` command line environments, to ensure all the necessary paths are set.

 ## Releases